shannonbux/shannon-soper-portfolio/src/pages/nope-game/index.md

 ---
-title: "The Nope Game"
+title: "The Nope Game App"
 date: "2019-11-07"
 ---

-For 6 months, I was the Product Designer for this solo project called [the Nope Game v0.1](https://thenopegame.gtsb.io/).
-This project has been enormously fulfilling because it connects to my passion for clear communication.
+For 6 months, I've worked on a passion project called The Nope Game.
+[Play v0.1 of the game here](https://thenopegame.gtsb.io/).
+This game acts like a friend who helps me not only decide _whether_ to say yes or no to a particular request, but also _why_ I answered the way I did.
+It imbues me with confidence because I'm prepared to justify why I'm saying yes or no, which is something I've struggled with.

 ![The Nope Game home screen](home-screen.jpeg)

 ## The Dilemma

-It's hard for many people, including me, to evaluate people's requests on my time and abilities.
-If say yes now, will I regret it later?
+It's hard for many people, especially me, to evaluate the impact of people's requests on my time.
+If I say yes now, will I regret it later?
+If I say no, will I lose my resolve if the other person pushes back?

-To train my ability to say no (or yes) with confidence, I use something called The Dime Game (the basis for The Nope Game).
+To train my ability to say no (or yes) with confidence, I use something called The Dime Game (the basis for The Nope Game App).
 It leads the user through a series of questions and, based on the answers to those questions, calculates a recommendation.
 Let's say your dog wants you to take it on a walk at midnight.
 You could use the game to evaluate whether to say yes or no to your dog's request and how strongly to say yes or no.

+<small>The worksheet for the original Dime Game</small>

 ![The Dime Game worksheet](dime-game-worksheet-one.jpeg)

 ![The Dime Game second page](dime-game-worksheet-two.jpeg)

-## Why I care

-This game acts like a friend who helps you not only decide _whether_ to say yes or no to a particular request, but also _why_ you answered the way you did.
-It imbues people with confidence when they're prepared to justify why they're saying yes or no.

 ## Gaining empathy

-Through **using this game over 100 times and recommending it to friends, family, and coworkers, I gathered the insights necessary** to create an empathy map.
+Through **using this game 100+ times and recommending it to dozens of people,** I gathered the insights necessary to create an empathy map.

 ![An empathy map depicting the experience of people receiving a request](empathy-map.jpeg)

 ## Lowering the barrier to entry

 I often avoided using the worksheet because I didn't want to print a new one every time I needed to use it.
-Printing it was a minor tedium that created enough difficulty to justify avoiding the task.
+Printing it was a minor tedium that created enough friction to justify avoiding the task.

 I'd even look at the worksheet and, without writing on it, try to memorize my answers.
 Just to avoid reprinting it.